KZKS01/Chatter/README.md

 ## Next Steps:
 * More features:
-  * comment other users' posts
+  * comment on other users' posts
   * react to a post using different emojis
   * follow other users
   * share someone's posts on my feed to my account